-#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgements
+#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgments

 "I thought about how that tendency back in the '50s, '60s, '70s and to an extent, to this day, has helped shape expectations about how much work is expected of a scholar," she says.
 "And then how much invisible labor is behind that expectation."

 But for a topic that some found infuriating, Bornschein says she was heartened "to see how it has really got a lot of people to engage on the question of female work in academia and how it's been trivialized, minimized, erased."
-It's an important acknowledgement for the academic community to make, she says.
+It's an important acknowledgment for the academic community to make, she says.

-Kennedy says the conversation sparked on Twitter was not about blaming men but about reminding people that there is still "equity work" left to do.
+Kennedy says the conversation sparked on Twitter was not about blaming men, but about reminding people that there is still "equity work" left to do.

 "It's just worth asking these questions and maybe being a little more active in our thank-you's to people that do a wide range of underappreciated work that helps us do our jobs," she says.